-Because society teaches that love is an exchange, these are the rules that the world was taught to play the game of “LOVE” by and this is why almost all relationships are doomed from the start.
+Because society teaches that love is an exchange, these are the rules and the rituals that the world was taught to play the game of “LOVE” by, and this is why almost all relationships are doomed from the start.
 They are ALL conditional.
 What we tell one another, either directly or indirectly is, “I will love you as long as you continue to love me.
-Leave me, and I will be so deeply wounded that I will vilify you for the rest of your days.”
+Leave me, and I will be so deeply wounded that I will create a new narrative of who you are, affix new labels to you that protect and keep my ego and sense of self-worth and relevance intact, and I will vilify you for the rest of your days.”

-We’re told “Relationships are work!
+We’re told “Relationships are “sticking with it” through thick and thin.
+Relationships are work!
 It’s never giving up!
 It’s hanging in there even when you don’t want to!
 That’s why LOVE is commitment!
 This is the rhetoric of the living dead.

 LOVE IS EFFORTLESS AND REQUIRES NO WORK, BECAUSE “LOVE SEEKS NOTHING!!!”

-Codependency by contrast, is work, and a lot of it!!!
+Codependency by contrast, is work, and lots of it!!!
 Commitment, which we are taught is a virtuous choice, is billed out to us as the ultimate expression of love between two people.
 This is in fact, the antithesis of LOVING another person.
 When LOVE is present no commitment is needed.
-But when LOVE is lacking, commitment, guilt, shame, keeping up appearances, and a tremendous fear of the alternative…are all required to keep us where we no longer wish to be.
+But when LOVE is lacking, commitment, guilt, shame, keeping up appearances, and a tremendous fear of the alternative (the single life) . . . are all required to keep us where we no longer wish to be.

-Sadly, that means love for most people is and always will be a ruse, something we give with the hope and aspiration that the love we extend to our lover will be reciprocated.
+Sadly, that means love for most people is and always will be a ruse, something we give with the hope and aspiration that the love we extend to our lover will be reciprocated in an obviously demonstrated way.
 It’s completely transactional, conditional, and contrived.
 As long as they remain in compliance with our expectations of them, we remain “in love” with them.
 We have effectively reduced our lover down to our drug of choice, providing us with all the desired biochemical endorphins and feelings of validation we long for to keep emotionally buoyant and maintain a positive view of ourselves.

 Everyone dreams of receiving unconditional love from their lover, but unfortunately, almost no one has the courage to extend it to another.
 Because loving someone with, “NO CONDITIONS” is terrifying and takes far more bravado than most will ever be able to muster up.
 It means the object of our affection has total freedom.
 They can walk out of our lives at any point and we give them the freedom to do so.

-Love requires no commitment, because commitment is an abomination to love.
-It’s the antithesis of LOVE.
+Love requires no commitment, because commitment is an abomination, the utter antithesis of LOVE.

 To awaken is extend to our lover the freedom to do whatever they want, whenever they want, with whomever they want, as often as they want.
 An awakened individual feels no need to vilify their ex’s because their happiness was never dependent upon them.